-The aim of the act is to transpose into national law Directive 2006/66/EC of the European Parliament and of the Council of 6 September 2006 on batteries and accumulators and repealing Directive 91/157/EWG.
-This directive was amended by Directive 2013/56/EU in 2013 and had to be transposed into national law by 1 July 2015.
-The Batteries Act (BattG) was amended by the first act amending the Batteries Act and the Circular Economy Act in order to transpose the batteries directive.
-The act entered into force on 26 November 2015.
+The aim of the act is to transpose into national law Directive 2006/66/EC of the European Parliament and of the Council of 6 September 2006 on batteries and accumulators and repealing Directive 91/157/EEC (Batteries Directive).
+This directive was amended by Directive 2013/56/EU in 2013 and transposed by the first act amending the Batteries Act and the Circular Economy Act, which entered into force on 26 November 2015.

-The Batteries Act prohibits the placing on the market of batteries with more than 0.0005 percent of mercury by weight.
-Button cells and batteries composed of button cells with more than 2 percent of mercury by weight may not be placed on the market after 1 October 2015.
-It is also prohibited to place on the market portable batteries with more than 0.002 percent of cadmium by weight.
+The Batteries Act prohibits the placing on the market of batteries containing more than 0.0005 percent of mercury by weight.
+It is also prohibited to place on the market portable batteries containing more than 0.002 percent of cadmium by weight.
 Portable batteries for emergency or alarm systems including emergency lighting, medical equipment and cordless power tools are exempt from this prohibition.
-The exemption for the use of portable batteries with more than 0.002 percent of cadmium by weight for cordless power tools ended on 31 December 2016.

 Obligations of distributors

 Retailers have to take back used batteries free of charge from consumers.
 This applies to all types of batteries.
 Returned batteries have to be transferred to the collection schemes for recycling or disposal.
 Distributors have to inform consumers about the options for returning batteries.